Aldin322/Yasinusta/readme.txt

 This repository contains a lightweight chess engine that can be used as the brain for a Lichess bot account.
-The main entry point is ``sacrifice_bot.py`` which runs a conventional alpha-beta search and evaluates positions using material, piece-square tables, mobility, rook-file awareness, king safety, pawn structure, and passed-pawn heuristics.
+The main entry point is ``sacrifice_bot.py`` which runs a conventional alpha-beta search and evaluates positions using a straightforward material count for each side.
 When multiple lines score roughly the same, the bot picks the one where it gives up more of its own material – effectively choosing the most sacrificial winning continuation.